SeriousOldMan/Simulator-Controller/Docs/Updates.md

 ## Release 5.7.3

-The "Character" instruction for the driving coach has been updated.
-If you are using the Driving Coach, please go to the configuration and reload the default instruction.
+The "Character" instruction for the driving coach has been updated and all instructions have been set to their defaults again.
+If you are using the Driving Coach and have changed the instructions, please go to the configuration and update them again.

 ## Release 5.7.2